Q-W-algebras, Zhelobenko operators and a proof of De Concini-Kac-Procesi conjecture: Introduction

 An analogous construction appears also in the case of finite groups of Lie type (see \cite{Car1}, Chapter 10) and of finite Chevalley groups (see \cite{Ka1,Ka2}).
 In the latter case the corresponding modules $Q_\chi$ are called generalized Gelfand–Graev representations.

-Note that the problem of classification of ${\rm Hk}(A,B,\chi)$--modules is usually very difficult (see e.g. \cite{Gck} for the case of the Iwahori--Hecke algebra).
+Note that in general the problem of classification of ${\rm Hk}(A,B,\chi)$--modules is usually very difficult.
 Sometimes it is easier to classify irreducible objects in the category $A-{\rm mod}_B^\chi$ and then to translate the result to the category ${\rm Hk}(A,B,\chi)-{\rm mod}$ (see \cite{Los1,Los2} for the case of algebras ${\rm Hk}(A,B,\chi)$ considered in \cite{Pr}).